 At the end, follow the pedestrian walkway and go along the footbridge over the busy road.

 The fifth left will be Oak Road, where the away turnstiles are situated.

 On past visits, no alcohol has been served in the away end.

-Also in the town centre near the station is the CAMRA Good Beer Guide listed pub, The English Rose, 46 Old Bedford Road, LU2 7PA, which serves food.
+In the town centre, near the station, is the CAMRA Good Beer Guide listed pub, The English Rose, 46 Old Bedford Road, LU2 7PA, which serves food.

-Nearby is another Real Ale pub, The Bricklayers Arms, 16 High Town Road, LU2 0DD, which has a selection of real ales, ciders and lagers.
+Nearby is another Real Ale pub, The Bricklayers Arms, 16 High Town Road, LU2 0DD.

-If on previous visits you have used the London Hatters, a Wetherspoons pub in Park Street, this has now closed down.
+If you have previously used the London Hatters – a Wetherspoons pub in Park Street – this has now closed.